 The ultimate goal of a programmable network such as SDN is to tie it into an automation or orchestration software stack to fully enable a cloud-like infrastructure.
 This may include open source cloud computing software such as OpenStack and the plug-ins available for the network.

-From controlling traffic and handling high-bandwidth applications, to eliminating the need to continue purchasing expensive proprietary equipment, SDN promises to reduce capital and operating expenditure while improving overall reliability, manageability and scalability.
+From controlling traffic and handling high-bandwidth applications, to eliminating the need to continue purchasing expensive proprietary equipment, SDN network architecture promises to reduce capital and operating expenditure while improving overall reliability, manageability and scalability.
 FS.COM new introduced SDN switches have open API interfaces and Debian system to achieve SDN, which are cost-effective Ethernet access and aggregation platform to Enterprise, Data Center and Metro application.
 For more details, please visit www.fs.com or contact us via email@example.com.